Felix Kubin: Radio

 Felix Kubin's radio play Orphée Mécanique has been awarded "Hörspiel des Jahres" in 2012 and "Best Audiobook" 2013/14 (Deutscher Hörbuchpreis).

 From 2010 to 2011, commissioned by Radio Web MACBA, he produced two podcast series: Parasol Elektroniczny – Rumours from the Eastern Underground, and Deutsche Kassettentäter – the rise of the German home-recording tape scene.
 The latter was also reflected in a compilation that he curated for the UK label Finders Keepers Records in 2014.
 Between 2015 and 2017, Kubin has been host and co-creator of the NDR radio show Toxic Tunes, a live recorded programme of experimental music and artist talks presented at Resonanzraum Hamburg.
 In 2017, he conceived the show "Me & My Rhythm Box" for Savvy Funk as part of the dOCUMENTA 14 exhibition.
 In 20 episodes, the show featured artists such as Sven-Åke Johansson, Andrea Neumann and Alessandro Bosetti who presented their self-built instruments live on air.
 Together with Felix Raeithel, he runs the conceptual DJ project Demo Dandies, a format that exclusively features demo tapes of the audience and listeners.

 Film and theatre music

 Kubin worked for theatre in collaboration with other artists such as Christoph Schlingensief („Atta Atta", Volksbühne Berlin, 2003), Mariola Brillowska („House of National Dog“, Kampnagel Hamburg, 2007), Schorsch Kamerun („Hollywood Elegien“, Ruhrtriennale Essen, 2002, „Des Kaisers Neue Kleider“, Schauspiel Köln, 2010) and Robert Florczak („Macbeth“, Shakespeare Festival, Danzig 2010).
 He composed music for animated films by Mariola Brillowska, Martha Colburn and Anke Feuchtenberger, as well as for the experimental short film “Terminal" by Jörg Wagner.
 He also wrote "propaganda film" screenplays for the dada-communist art party KED (Kommunistische Einheitspartei Deutschlands) and produced short films that ran at international festivals and on television.
+In 2023 he composed two soundtracks for the ARTE series "Female Comedies".